will-344/PHY607_Assignments/Project1/README.txt

 ordinary differential equations and definite integrals with their exact solutions to determine the accuracy of the methods.

+This project requires three Python libraries: Matplotlib, NumPy, and SciPy

 Three Python code files are required produce results for this project, all of which must be located in the same directory: